 People born outside of the United States are a central part of our Minneapolis community.
 Being a Welcoming City means we work to connect our neighbors and residents with services and opportunities so that everyone can achieve a life of safety, dignity and opportunity in our city.

-These resources can be found on the City website along with information about who to contact if you have questions or concerns.
+These resources can be found on the City website.
+You will find information about who to contact if you have questions or concerns.